Why Was Murderer Travis Lewis Released from Prison Before Committing More Crimes?

 I came across a story today about a man who, at 16 years old, killed a woman.
-He was locked up, but at 39, he was released back into society.
+He was incarcerated, but at 39, he was released back into society.
 After his release, he returned to the same house where he had committed the murder years earlier.
 There, he killed a mother and another relative, and then murdered the woman’s daughter in the same house.

-After committing these horrific crimes, he tried to flee in a vehicle but got stuck in the dirt.
+After committing these tragic crimes, he tried to flee in a vehicle but got stuck in the dirt.
 Desperate, he abandoned the vehicle and ran into a lake.
 The current proved too strong, and he went under, never resurfacing.
 Eventually, authorities found his body, along with the body of one of his victims, and both were sent to the coroner.

 Be the first to comment